 What Are the Florida Bike Lane Laws?

-Stripes and signals set off Florida bike lanes so that drivers of motor vehicles know to look for and yield to bicyclists.
+set off Florida bike lanes so that drivers of motor vehicles know to look for and yield to bicyclists.
 The official bike lane icon in Florida is a black outline of a rider on a bike against a white background.

 Only areas designated with the official striping, other lane markings, and signage are bicycle lanes.
 If there are double white lines painted on the roadway, but there are no pavement markings or signs, it is not a bike lane.